reisraff/cim/README.md

 ## TODO

-The "Issues" page from this repository is being used for TO-DO management, just search for the "to-do" tag.
+The "Issues" page from this repository is being used for TO-DO management.

 ## Credits